 We will return to you all original records you provide to us in connection with this engagement.
 Further, in addition to providing you with those deliverables set forth in this Arrangement Letter, we will provide to you a copy of any records we prepare or accumulate in connection with such deliverables which are not otherwise reflected in your books and records without which your books and records would be incomplete.
 You have the sole responsibility for retaining and maintaining in your possession or custody all of your financial and nonfinancial records related to this engagement.
 We will not host, and will not accept responsibility to host, any of your records.
-We, however, may maintain a copy of any records of yours necessary for us to comply with applicable law and/or professional standards.
+We, however, may maintain a copy of any records of yours necessary for us to comply with applicable law and/or professional standards or to exercise our rights under this Arrangement Letter.
 Any such records retained by us will be subject to the confidentiality obligations set forth herein and destroyed in accordance with our record retention policies.